 Added value of this study

-The PHQ-8 is the most widely implemented depression screening tool in the world, and it holds an increasingly influential role in epidemiological surveillance of unmet mental health needs.
-If PHQ-8 functions differently in those with chronic pain, clinical decisions, scientific studies, and even epidemiological surveillance tools could be systematically biased.
-This representative cross-sectional survey study of 30,983 U.S. adults is the first to determine the reliability and cross-group equivalence of the PHQ-8 in those with and without CP: addressing a persistent knowledge gap with important implications for clinical practice, scientific research, and global public health.
-Cross-group equivalence and measurement invariance were observed between those with and without CP at the configural, metric, and scalar levels.
-These results provide clear evidence that PHQ-8 is reliable, consistent, and functions equivalently in adults with and without CP.
+The PHQ-8 is the most widely implemented depression screening tool in the world: it is frequently used in clinical practice, scientific research, and is becoming increasingly influential in the global surveillance of unmet mental health needs.
+Systematic bias of depression screening in the context of chronic pain is an important concern.
+If PHQ-8 functions differently in those with chronic pain, clinical decisions, scientific studies, and even epidemiological estimates could be substantially biased.
+To our knowledge, this cross-sectional survey study of 30,983 U.S. adults is the first to use representative population data comparing those with and without chronic pain to determine the reliability and cross-group equivalence of the PHQ-8: addressing a persistent knowledge gap with important implications for clinical practice, scientific research, and global public health.
+The PHQ-8 was demonstrated to be reliable in adults with chronic pain.
+Cross-group equivalence and measurement invariance were observed between those with and without chronic pain at the configural, metric, and scalar levels.
+These results provide compelling evidence that PHQ-8 is reliable and functions equivalently to screen for depression in adults with and without chronic pain.

 Implications of all the available evidence

-Empirical evidence did not support with the hypothesis that measurement artifacts contribute to elevated depressive symptoms in those with CP.
-Findings should enhance confidence among clinicians and researchers that PHQ-8 is appropriate to screen for depressive symptoms in the clinical context of CP and that the interpretation of screening results is straightforward.
-Findings underscore the verifiable existence of profound mental health disparities experienced by U.S. adults with CP, including increased prevalence of depression, increased severity of depressive symptoms, reduced likelihood that depressive symptoms will be identified, and reduced likelihood of receiving needed mental health support.
+Findings should enhance confidence among clinicians and researchers that PHQ-8 is appropriate to screen for depressive symptoms in the clinical context of chronic pain and that the interpretation of screening results is comparable and straightforward.
+The available evidence does not support the hypothesis that measurement artifacts contribute to elevated rates of positive PHQ-8 screenings in those with chronic pain.
+On the contrary, the findings underscore the existence of the profound mental health disparities experienced by U.S. adults with chronic pain from end-to-end across the patient journey, including: higher prevalence of clinically significant depressive symptoms, a lower likelihood that such symptoms will be identified, and a lower likelihood of receiving needed mental health support.